Autry to celebrate 15 years of Strate Center success

 Also available to the public that week is a 15% discount on a one-year coworking membership, which will only be offered the week of May 8-12.

-The Strate Center looks to provide entrepreneurs with business support services and resources that help accelerate the establishment of permanent businesses in the region.
+The Strate Center's mission is to provide entrepreneurs with business support services and resources that help accelerate the establishment of permanent businesses in the region.
 While offering multiple different avenues for assisting new entrepreneurs and early-stage businesses, the Business Incubator Program is a prime focus of the Strate Center, as the team looks to strengthen the economic future in Enid and the region.

 Services that are available through the Strate Center are the business incubator, coworking space, business startup training, small business assistance, agribusiness, government bid assistance and a contractor plan room.